Parable of the Sower (novel): Plot

 Lauren's younger half-brother, Keith, rebelliously runs away to live outside the walls of the community.
 For a time, he survives by joining a group of ruthless thieves who value him for his rare literacy, but he is eventually found dead after torture.
 Later, Lauren's father disappears while leaving the community for work and is accepted as dead.

 In 2027, when Lauren is eighteen, the community's security is breached in an organized attack by outsiders: most of the community is destroyed, looted, and murdered, including Lauren's family.
 She travels north, disguised as a man, with Harry Balter and Zahra Moss, two survivors from her community.
 Society outside the community walls has reverted to chaos due to resource scarcity and poverty.
 U.S. states have become akin to city-states with strict borders.
 Money still has value, but travelers constantly fear attacks for resources or by pyromaniac drug-users, cannibals, and wild dogs.
 Interracial relationships are stigmatized, women fear sexual assault, and slavery has returned in the form of indentured servitude.

 Lauren gathers people to protect along her journey and begins to share the Earthseed religion, which is developing into a collection of texts titled Earthseed: The Books of the Living.
 She believes that humankind's destiny is to travel beyond the deteriorating Earth and live on other planets, forcing humankind into its adulthood, and that Earthseed is preparation for this destiny.
 Lauren's group meets an older doctor, Bankole, who reminds Lauren of her father.
-Bankole joins the group and Lauren finds herself attracted to him even though he is nearly 40 years older than her.
+Bankole joins the group and Lauren finds herself attracted to him even though he is nearly 40 years older than she.
 They begin a sexual relationship and agree to marry.
-Bankole takes the group to the land he owns in northern California, where the group settles and Lauren founds the first Earthseed community, Acorn.
+Bankole takes the group to the land he owns in northern California near Cape Mendocino, where the group settles and Lauren founds the first Earthseed community, Acorn.